-This easy recipe for blackberry buttermilk muffins comes together all in one bowl!
-The tangy flavors of blackberries and buttermilk are complemented by fresh lemon zest.
-You can make these delicious blackberry muffins with fresh or frozen berries!
+This easy recipe for buttermilk muffins comes together all in one bowl!
+These muffins are sweet, a bit tangy, and so, so tender!
+You can make these delicious muffins as-is, or with added mix-ins, such as berries, nuts, or chocolate chips.

 Recipe ingredients